-THE LOCAL AGENCY INVESTMENT FUND (LAIF) is a pooled fund managed by the State Treasurer whose permitted investments are identified in the Government Code Section 164291.
-LAIF offers high liquidity as deposits and withdrawals can be wired to and from South San Francisco on the same day, provided the request is made before 10:00 A.M.
+THE LOCAL AGENCY INVESTMENT FUND is a pooled fund managed by the State Treasurer whose permitted investments are identified in the Government Code Section 164291.
+LAIF offers high liquidity as deposits and withdrawals can be wired to and from

+South San Francisco on the same day, provided the request is made before 10:00 A.M.
 No maximum limit for LAIF is set by this investment policy.

-MUTUAL FUNDS are shares of beneficial interest issued by diversified management companies that are money market mutual funds registered with the United States Securities and Exchange Commission under the Investment Company Act of 1940, as defined by Section 23701 M of the Revenue and Taxation Code.
+MUTUAL FUNDS are shares of beneficial interest issued by diversified management companies, as defined by Section 23701 M of the Revenue and Taxation Code.
 To be eligible for investment, these funds must strive to maintain a net asset value of \$1.00 per share at all times and: